SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-snippets.md

 # SharePoint Design Manager snippets
-A snippet is an HTML representation of a SharePoint component or control such as a navigation bar or a Web Part.
+A snippet is an HTML representation of a SharePoint component or control such as a navigation bar or a web part.
 By using the Snippet Gallery in Design Manager, you can quickly add SharePoint functionality to your HTML master page or page layout.
 ## Introduction to snippets and the Snippet Gallery
 <a name="Introduction"> </a>